ItsDrike/itsdrike.com/content/posts/why-privacy-matters.md

 doesn't matter, if you don't value your individual freedoms, it is not here to be protected, you use it to protect what matters to you.

-## Affect on the principles of democracy

-I don't like any form of discrimination and I do not agree with these practices.
-I find it very important that we treat everyone equally.
-Data collections industry is at the point of already being able to disrupt the democratic voting process.
-Modern elections aren't about who makes better arguments anymore, but rather who is better at tracking and emotionally exploiting key voting groups.
-Both Facebook and Google have been approached by election campaigns to affect the election campaigns in their favor.
-The Trump campaign used Facebook data such as likes, comments, private messages, personal preferences, mobile data and browser history to carefully spread messages that resonate with key audiences.
-Engaging one group like this will inevitably lead to suppressing another.

-## Government tracking
+### Government tracking

-The government wants you to believe, that your privacy is a necessary trade-off for security and that mass-surveillance is a predicament to keep you safe.
+Most governments want you to believe, that your privacy is a necessary trade-off for security and that mass-surveillance is a predicament to keep you safe.
 You are meant to blindly assume that no-one in the position of power could ever have a motivation or the incentives to abuse their capabilities.

-Now consider what I was saying about the importance of power decentralization and the reasons small groups of people or individuals shouldn't share too much power?
-Well, mass-surveillance is a tool that allows this to happen, and it is already happening for a long time.
+But as I said above, there was a reason why we tried to split the power between as many people as possible, because single individuals with too much power are simply bound to abuse it, and something like mass-surveillance allows this to happen.

 In the past, the FBI opened files of thousands of left-leaning activists to the Vietnam war, and added those people to a blacklist in case they would apply for government jobs.
 If that isn't discrimination based on personal interests